Announcements

 Men's Fellowship

-The next men's fellowship time will be on Friday May 17 at 6 PM.
-We will be meeting at the Biltmore 1205 Chestnut St, Newton, MA 02464.
-To RSVP or with questions, please contact Dick Vietor (rvietor@hbs.edu) or Don Henrich (uechenrich@yahoo.com).
+The next Men's Fellowship time will be on Friday November 21 at 6 PM.
+We will be meeting at the Biltmore (1205 Chestnut St, Newton).
+Please RSVP or ask questions by contacting Dick Vietor (rvietor@hbs.edu) or Don Henrich (uechenrich@yahoo.com).
 Hope to see you there!

 Generic Ministry Drive